-Stage III Breast Cancer Stage IIIA Breast Cancer Stage IIIB Breast Cancer Stage IIIC Breast Cancer Stage IV Breast Cancer Invasive Breast Carcinoma Recurrent Breast Carcinoma Triple-Negative Breast Carcinoma Carcinoma Breast Neoplasms Triple Negative Breast Neoplasms Antibodies Immunoglobulins Antibodies, Monoclonal Anti-OX40 Antibody PF-04518600 Avelumab Binimetinib Utomilumab
+Stage III Breast Cancer Stage IIIA Breast Cancer Stage IIIB Breast Cancer Stage IIIC Breast Cancer Stage IV Breast Cancer Invasive Breast Carcinoma Recurrent Breast Carcinoma Triple-Negative Breast Carcinoma Carcinoma Breast Neoplasms Triple Negative Breast Neoplasms Antibodies Antibodies, Monoclonal Immunoglobulin G Anti-OX40 Antibody PF-04518600 Avelumab Binimetinib Utomilumab

 You can join if…

 Open to people ages 18 years and up

 - Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1